-The Company holds an indirect 50% interest in the Canadian Malartic mine through the Canadian Malartic GP, with the remaining interest in this property being held indirectly by Yamana.
+The Company holds an indirect 50% interest in the Canadian Malartic mine through the Partnership, with the remaining interest in this property being held indirectly by Yamana.
 The Company's interest in the Canadian Malartic mine is subject to the risks normally associated with the conduct of partnerships and other joint operations.
-The existence or occurrence of one or more of the following circumstances and events could have a material adverse effect on Company's profitability or the viability of its interests held through joint operations, which could have a material adverse effect on the Company's financial performance and results of operations: (i) lack of control over the joint operations and disagreement with partners on how to explore, develop and operate mines efficiently; (ii) inability to exert influence over certain strategic decisions made in respect of jointly held properties; (iii) inability of partners to meet their obligations to the joint operation or third parties; (iv) litigation between joint venture partners regarding joint operation matters; and (v) liability that might accrue to partners as a result of the failure of the joint venture or general partnership to satisfy their obligations.
+The existence or occurrence of one or more of the following circumstances and events could have a material adverse effect on Company's profitability or the viability of its interests held through joint operations, which could have a material adverse effect on the Company's financial performance and results of operations: (i) lack of control over the joint operations and disagreement with partners on how to explore, develop or operate mines efficiently; (ii) inability to exert influence over certain strategic decisions made in respect of jointly held properties; (iii) inability of partners to meet their obligations to the joint operation or third parties; (iv) litigation between joint venture partners regarding joint operation matters; and (v) liability that might accrue to partners as a result of the failure of the joint venture or general partnership to satisfy their obligations.
 The Company may enter into additional joint ventures or partnerships in the future.
+In 2015, the Company entered into a joint venture with Orex Minerals Inc. with respect to the Barsele project in Sweden.

-To the extent that the Company is not the operator of its joint venture properties, the success of any operations will be dependent on the operators for the timing of activities related to these properties and the Company will be largely unable to direct or control the activities of the operators.
-The Company is subject to the decisions made by the operator in the operation of the property, and will rely on the operators for accurate information about the properties.
-Although the Company expects that the operators of the properties to which it owns an interest will operate these properties with the highest standards and in accordance with the respective operating agreements, there can be no assurance that all decisions of the operators will achieve the expected goals.
+To the extent that the Company is not the operator of its joint venture properties, the Company will be dependent on the operators for the timing of activities related to these properties and the Company will be largely unable to direct or control the activities of the operators.
+The Company also will be subject to the decisions made by the operators regarding activities at the properties, and will have to rely on the operators for accurate information about the properties.
+Although the Company expects that the operators of the properties in which it owns a joint venture interest will operate these properties in accordance with industry standards and in accordance with any applicable operating agreements, there can be no assurance that all decisions of the operators will achieve the expected goals.